ibm-cloud-docs/sap-ase-managed/connectAMC.md

 6. Launch OpenVPN connect and connect to the VPN.
 7. When prompted to "Enter password", retrieve [a temporary one time passcode from IBM Cloud](https://iam.cloud.ibm.com/identity/passcode).
 If prompted to login, enter your IBM Cloud email and password.
 8. Open a new internet browser window or tab.
-9. Paste the AMC load balancer hostname into the address bar and append the AMC port (:8443) to the end.
+9. Paste the AMC load balancer hostname into the address bar, following the format `https://<% amc load balancer hostname %>:8443`.
+10. On the AMC login page, enter the ASE user login credentials.